 You can use a separation agreement whether you are married or unmarried.

-If you’re married, you can use a separation agreement to agree the terms of your separation before you finalise arrangements in a divorce.
+If you’re married, you can use a separation agreement to set the terms of your separation before you finalise arrangements in a divorce.
 If you’re cohabiting and unmarried, a separation agreement can be useful.
 Common-law partners are not protected by laws in the same way as married couples.

-These work well for couples who are not quite ready or fully committed to a divorce but who wish to make arrangements for finances, property or children.
+These work well for couples who are not quite ready or fully committed to a divorce but wish to make arrangements for finances, property or children.

 Separation agreements are not legally binding documents.
 However, when properly written, it is a contract between two people.
 It will be taken seriously by the courts in the event of any subsequent challenge.